Firing Line (TV program): Theme music

 Beginning with the move of the program to public television in 1971, the theme music of Firing Line was the Brandenburg Concerto No. 2 in F Major, Third Movement (Allegro assai), by Johann Sebastian Bach.

 Release

 A number of episodes of the show have been released on DVD by the Hoover Institution Library and Archives at Stanford University, and are sold exclusively through Amazon.com, which also makes episodes accessible via Amazon Video.
-As well as that, for a slightly higher price, the Hoover Archive will supply unreleased episodes on DVD through its website.
+For a slightly higher price, the Hoover Archive supplies unreleased episodes on DVD through its website.
 Episodes with playlists by year are now available on YouTube.

 Digitized audiovisual recordings and transcripts of more than 1,500 Firing Line episodes were contributed to the American Archive of Public Broadcasting via external links from the Hoover Institution Library and Archives at Stanford University.